redbeardymcgee/podbox/AlmaLinux.md

 exit
 ```

+> [!WARNING]
-> [!WARNING] I disabled SELinux to not deal with this for every container.
+> I disabled SELinux to not deal with this for every container.
 > /etc/selinux/config -> `SELINUX=disabled`

+> [!NOTE]
-> [!TODO] Set up the correct policies permanently instead of disabling SELinux
+> Set up the correct policies permanently instead of disabling SELinux

 Temporarily set SELinux policy to allow containers to use devices.